vfedetz/homelab/README.md

 # Homelab

 This repository serves as a collection of Docker/container configurations, utilities, and automation scripts used to manage and orchestrate various services within my homelab environment.
 Each service has its own directory containing a docker-compose.yml file and any necessary supporting files (e.g., environment variables).

-Feel free to explore, use, and modify these files to suit your own homelab needs.
-Contributions and suggestions are welcome!
+Feel free to explore, use, and modify these files to suit your own homelab needs!

 ## Table of Contents
 1. [Introduction](#introduction)